FAR EAST FLANEUR - DETAILS OF THE JOURNEY

 9am start

-Today we meet at the Slipway Sheds for a coffee + snack start + welcome.
+Today we meet at the Slipway Sheds (470 Esplanade Lakes Entrance) for a coffee + fruit + cake + welcome from the crew.

 And some introductions if you’re new to the area.

 Flaneurs will be a mix of locals, visitors and Feral MBAs.
-Led by our flaneur experts - Up the Creek - who are mentoring FLOAT as an artist-led social enterprise.
+Led by our local walkers and flaneur experts - Up the Creek (who are mentoring FLOAT as an artist-led social enterprise.)

 We start at the Slipway - where there’s great Gippsland Jersey coffee on hand.

-We head east at about 9am, and head for the coast - then on to the Lake Tyers Beach (Waterwheel) Tavern, 8km away.
+We head east at 9ish, and head for the coast - then on to the Lake Tyers Beach (Waterwheel) Tavern, 8km away.

 It’s a fairly easy stroll for those who want to walk with locals, enjoy the coast, stretch their legs.